dwave-examples/distributed-computing/README.md

 # Graph Partitioning

-A demo of Graph Partitioning using Leap's Discrete Quadratic Model (DQM) solver.
+A demo of Graph Partitioning using Leap's hybrid discrete quadratic model (DQM) solver.

 ![Original Plot](readme_imgs/not_partition_yet.png)

-Figure: The graph that we want to partition, with the following goals: as few edges between partitions as possible, and equal-sized partitions.
+The figure above shows the two goals: as few edges between partitions as possible, and equal-sized partitions.

 We want to partition this graph so that there are as few edges between partitions as possible, and so that the partitions have equal size.